 Statement Description all-per-second Limits UDP responses of all kinds. allow-query Specifies which hosts (an IP address list) are allowed to send queries to this resolver. allow-query-cache Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion. allow-query-cache-on Specifies which hosts (an IP address list) can access this server's cache.
 Used on servers with multiple interfaces. allow-query-on Specifies which local addresses (an IP address list) are allowed to send queries to this resolver.
-Used in multi- homed configurations. allow-recursion Defines an address_match_list of clients that are allowed to perform recursive queries. allow-recursion-on Specifies which local addresses can accept recursive queries. answer-cookie Controls whether COOKIE EDNS replies are sent in re- sponse to client queries. auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NXDOMAIN (domain does not exist) an- swers. continuos on novt nago
+Used in multi- homed configurations. allow-recursion Defines an address_match_list of clients that are allowed to perform recursive queries. allow-recursion-on Specifies which local addresses can accept recursive queries. oontinuos on n

-Statement Description blackhole Defines an address_match_list of hosts to ignore.
-The server will neither respond to queries from nor send queries to these addresses. break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. check-dup-records Checks primary zones for records that are treated as dif- ferent by DNSSEC but are semantically equal in plain DNS. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients Specifies an access control list (ACL) of clients that are affected by a given dns64 directive. deny-answer-addresses Rejects A or AAAA records if the correspond- ing IPv4 or IPv6 addresses match a given ad- dress_match_list. deny-answer-aliases Rejects CNAME or DNAME records if the "alias" name matches a given list of domain_name elements. dns64 Instructs named to return mapped IPv4 addresses to AAAA queries when there are no AAAA records. edns-udp-size Sets the maximum advertised EDNS UDP buffer size to control the size of packets received from authoritative servers in response to recursive queries. endpoints Specifies a list of HTTP query paths on which to listen. exclude Allows a list of IPv6 addresses to be ignored if they appear in a domain name's AAAA records in dns64 . continues on next page
+Statement Description answer-cookie Controls whether COOKIE EDNS replies are sent in re- sponse to client queries. auth-nxdomain Controls whether BIND, acting as a resolver, provides authoritative NXDOMAIN (domain does not exist) an- swers. avoid-v4-udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6-udp-ports Specifies the range(a) of parts to be evaluated from use of Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. blackhole Defines an address_match_list of hosts to ignore.
+The server will neither respond to queries from nor send queries to these addresses. break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. check-dup-records Checks primary zones for records that are treated as dif- ferent by DNSSEC but are semantically equal in plain DNS. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients Specifies an access control list (ACL) of clients that are affected by a given $dns 64$ directive. deny-answer-addresses Rejects A or AAAA records if the correspond- ing IPv4 or IPv6 addresses match a given ad- dress_match_list. deny-answer-aliases Rejects CNAME or DNAME records if the "alias" name matches a given list of domain_name elements. continues on next page